shaiyon/SubredditBot/README.md

 >"My only concern is that that they are only about $70 and I am not an expert on Seiko.
 I have been wearing them through college and high school and it is still in great shape."

->"The thing is a bit old, but it looks really nice.
-I bought it from the 70s and had no complaints about it.
-They've been out of stock on eBay for a while, but I guess they're back now due to demand from buyers?"
+>"There is not a lot of value in a mechanical watch like the Seamaster, but there is a small fraction of value in a quartz.
+Most of quartz watches are made with the same technology, so I really hope some people could learn a ton about the technology."

->"However, the dials on your sub are just stunning!
-(I had my eye on one from the 1970s.
-That is the style that I currently wear on a daily basis.)"
+>"Just a guess at it....if it were me I would go for something in the sub-$400 range and save up for it.
+It'd be an awesome collection piece but you would have quite a large range to choose from.
+I think something between this and something like a Tissot Visodate or something similar to that would serve you perfectly well if you're willing to pay more than $100."

-The samples sound slightly off (the model really likes the number 70), but nothing a bit of hyperparameter tuning can't fix!
+The samples sound slightly off, but nothing a bit of hyperparameter tuning can't fix!
 My next step is to more strongly deincentivize repetition so the temperature can be lowered, and tweaking the optimizer / learning rate.

 ## Methodology - the bot